 Choose Eco-Friendly Plants

-It’s important to choose the best garden plants that will provide shelter and food for wildlife.
+It’s important to choose the best garden plants that will provide shelter and food for wildlife for your eco garden.
 The right plants can create little habitats for insects and birds.

 Local berry-producing trees and plants that might be growing in your area are perfect as the creatures around will already be used to them, so it will give them more places to source them and visit you more often.
 Using native plants to your area is a key step in ensuring the ecosystem surrounding your local area is kept well balanced.